 Under premises liability law, a hotel guest is an “invitee” which means they were legally invited on the premises and under those grounds they are owed a greater level of protection.
 The hotel must conduct routine inspections and readily repair dangerous conditions.

 Some of the hotel’s obligations are to:

-- Maintain locks on the hotel rooms
+- Install locks on each hotel room.

-- Have enough security, including guards and cameras
+- Have enough security, including guards and cameras.

-- Train staff
+- Train staff.

-- Prevent insect infestation
+- Prevent insect infestations.

 If you can prove that the hotel directly contributed towards your injury or losses then you may have a premises liability case.
 The hotel is not liable for injuries that occur beyond their foreseeable scope of view, such as an injury caused by another guest or if the victims own negligent actions added to the injury.

 Vicarious liability is the legal term used when a company is held liable for its employee’s behavior if it falls under the course of their employment.
 This includes but is not limited to bullying, harassment, violent, illegal, or sexual acts.
 Under this legal theory, the hotel is liable for its employee’s actions even if they are unaware of them.
-ALthough California hotels have limited liability when it comes to theft in most cases, the law is cut and dry.
+Although California hotels have limited liability when it comes to theft in most cases, the law is cut and dry.

 Generally speaking, both a host and a guest have the right to sue if their property has been stolen or damaged.
 Again, the burden of proof would be on the accuser.
 Though it is always recommended to call the police first and get a police report, Airbnb usually handles these situations internally.